When Indo-Chinese meets South Indian, a delicious dosa recipe emerges. This Noodle Dosa is addictive, yet super easy to make!

 Now add the boiled noodles, vinegar, soy sauce, salt and pepper.
 Toss well and turn down the flame.

-Spread 1 tsp Schezwan Sauce on the dosa and add the prepared noodles.
+Spread 1 teaspoon Schezwan Sauce on the dosa and add the prepared noodles.
 Sprinkle some spring onions and lightly mash everything with a pav bhaji masher.